oldfieldtc/portfolio/src/content/posts/2025/2025-09-11-migrating-from-jekyll-to-astro.md

 Jokes aside, I plan on working more on this site, utilising more of Astro's features, and learning React to create components with.
 Also, quoting myself, I still want to "add more functionality to my site through service workers and APIs to query databases".

 I also want to learn [Laravel](https://laravel.com/) as I'm using PHP at work, but I will have to use that for another project!

+---

+Jekyll logo by [Jekyll contributors](https://github.com/jekyll/brand), used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).